Vervain Tea Benefits & Side Effects

-This is the equivalent of two cups of fresh Coffee.
+This is the equivalent of two cups of Coffee Beans.
 As such, this particular infusion has the potential to be a viable alternative when searching for a new morning cuppa.

 Yet it’s equally essential to recognise that most medical experts urge caution when drinking ANY Herbal Tea while pregnant.
 While some, such as Raspberry Leaf Tea in pregnancy, might offer benefits (NO SOONER THAN than the third trimester), others come with side effects.
 Preliminary evidence indeed suggests that Vervain Tea could be one to avoid.

 Here at The Kent and Sussex Tea and Coffee Company, we care about the welfare of our customers.
 Ultimately, we insist that you listen to professional advice over anything else.

 If you experience any side effects from Vervain Tea, it is paramount you seek medical consultation.